-The following categories of individuals are not entitled to an asylum interview at a USCIS asylum office:
+Pursuant to 8 CFR section 208.4(b)(5), the following categories of individuals are not entitled to an asylum interview at a USCIS Asylum Office:

-- 1. Certain alien crewmembers; - 2.
-Certain stowaways; - 3.
-Visa Waiver Program applicants for admission; - 4.
-Visa Waiver Program overstays and status violators; - 5.
-Certain aliens ordered removed under section 235(c) of the INA on security-related grounds; and - 6.
-Aliens granted S nonimmigrant status under section 101(a)(15)(S) of the INA (such as witnesses and informants).
+- (1) Certain alien crewmembers; - (2) Certain stowaways; - (3) Visa Waiver Program applicants for admission; - (4) Visa Waiver Program overstays and status violators; - (5) Certain aliens ordered removed under section 235(c) of the INA on security related grounds; and - (6) Certain non-immigrants admitted pursuant to section 101(a)(15)(S) of the INA (e.g., witnesses and informants).

-Individuals subject to these special categories who file asylum applications with USCIS service centers will be served with Form I-863, Notice of Referral to Immigration Judge, when they appear at the USCIS asylum office and will be referred to Immigration Court for an asylum-only hearing.
+Individuals subject to these special categories who file asylum applications with USCIS Service Centers will be served with a Form I-863, Notice of Referral to Immigration Judge, when they appear at the USCIS Asylum Office and will be referred to Immigration Court for an asylum-only hearing.